 That tailoring is no accident: Hayward was one of the most influential tailors of the Sixties, dressing Michael Caine for The Italian Job and Terence Stamp in Modesty Blaise.
 His clients included Clint Eastwood, John Gielgud, Mia Farrow, and McQueen’s co-star Faye Dunaway.

 Hayward’s bon vivant lifestyle supposedly made him the inspiration for the title character of The Tailor Of Panama, as well as Michael Caine’s loveable womanizer Alfie, thanks to his string of affairs.
+After all that he actually started focussing on his california business worth services.

 The Great Gatsby (1974)